paul-raga/SysInfo/README.md

 ### Version History

 * 0.1.0-alpha
-    * Bulk of project functioning, support for base report and full report
+    * full, base and custom system report support.
+Full report needs to be fixed due to memory allocation overflow on some devices

 ### License